All aboard the onboarding train!

 You are killing the game and making sales left and right.
 But it doesn’t really matter.

 That is, if your customer onboarding isn’t successful.

 Good customer onboarding is about providing new customers with a realistic and welcoming space to get to know your product.
 And that’s when you’ll want to take advantage of an interactive tutorial.

-And one way to create interactive tutorials that give prospects the lay of the land is by using a demo experience platform.
+And one way to create interactive tutorials that give prospects the lay of the land is by using a SaaS onboarding tool.

 Think of it this way.
-When you use a demo experience platform to create interactive tutorials, you’ll be giving prospects everything they need to become full-fledged users of your product.
+When you use an onboarding platform to create interactive tutorials, you’ll be giving prospects everything they need to become full-fledged users of your product.

 1. User journey: To put it simply, the user journey is the path a user might take to reach a goal when they use a product or service.